WE ARE ACCEPTING DONATIONS:

 Drawing/art instruction (without nudity)

-Graphic novels & comic books (that do not contain violent content)
+Graphic novels & comic books (that do not contain nudity or violent content)

 Legal self-help (especially for criminal law)